 Yeah, Mom.
 Let him think.

-“You’re doing so great with him, honey,” I commended Peter yesterday.
+“You’re doing so great with him, honey,” I commended Daddy yesterday.

 “You mean I wasn’t doing so great before?”

-A recent match: Peter realized it was Checkmate.
+A recent match: Daddy realized it was Checkmate.
 He had no moves left.
 His son had won.